Is Mobile App Development Compatible with Vibe Coding?

 - Mobile support: All mobile frameworks

-➤ Combines an IDE with powerful AI.
-Chat with your codebase and generate complex features across multiple files.
+➤ Next-generation IDE with integrated AI.
+Chat with your code and generate complex multi-file features.

 2. Quick Comparison